 Special JRI Briefing 13th December 2015: Paris, Paris COP21 a personal reflection and review by Dr Martin J Hodson, Operations Manager, The John Ray Initiative.
 The link above is for the PDF file which will open in a new tab and can be read online or downloaded.
 For eBook versions click here for .mobi (Kindle) OR .epub (other devices and electronic reader apps)

 30. Is Fracking Good For Us? – Energy Security, Energy Prices and the Environment.
-This paper presents the current estimations for the potential of shale gas provision in the UK, and also the environmental concerns raised by the process for its extraction.
+SECOND EDITION – March 2017 This paper presents the current estimations for the potential of shale gas provision in the UK, and also the environmental concerns raised by the process for its extraction.
 The possible contribution that fracking for shale gas presents to meet the UK’s future energy needs is set beside the commitment to achieve lower carbon-based fuel supplies and increased renewable energy targets.
 Energy security needs world-wide are explored alongside the greater threat of irreversible climate-change.
 A Biblical perspective contributes to the debate on the question “What then is the Christian response to fracking?” and provides a challenge to Christian discipleship.
 Dr John Weaver is the Chair of the John Ray Initiative.
-(Briefing Paper PDF, 8 pages) E-book versions: click here for .mobi (Kindle) OR .epub (other devices and apps)
+(Briefing Paper PDF, 8 pages; a pdf with live links to external references is available HERE) The second edition is also available in revised E-book versions: click here for .mobi (Kindle) OR here for .epub (other devices and apps)

 29. Biodiversity, Its Loss and Why It Matters by Will Simonson.
 This paper investigates the erosion of the richness of life on Earth, its causes, consequences, and ongoing and future threats, and why this is a Christian concern with a role for the church.
 It defines and locates biodiversity, explains the crisis of the current dramatic loss and the ongoing and future threats, and explores the values of biodiversity to humankind.
 Solutions to stem the loss are presented and a distinctly Christian response proposed.
 Dr Will Simonson is a researcher in the Forest Ecology and Conservation Group, Department of Life Sciences, University of Cambridge, and has a long association with A Rocha.
 (Briefing Paper PDF, 8 pages) E-book versions: click here for .mobi (Kindle) OR .epub (other devices and apps)